rust-lang/rust/text/0000-kinds-of-allocators.md

    `Address` an abuse of the `NonZero` type?
 (Or do we just need some constructor for `NonZero` that asserts that the input is non-zero)?

- * Should `fn oom(&self)` take in more arguments (e.g. to allow the client to provide more contextual information about the OOM condition)?

  * Should we get rid of the `AllocError` bound entirely?
 Is the given set of methods actually worth providing to all generic clients?